 Making the Business Passive

 If you find your niche in the industry, ideal locations to set up shop, and loyal customers, and reliable employees, this business can make an excellent passive income source.
 You don’t have to show up and cook in your food truck.
 You can hire assistants and chefs to do the work for you and make the business passive.
-The best part?
-The more food trucks you invest in, the more passive and profitable your business becomes.
 Make sure to clearly document your processes with written manuals, videos. and other resources to make hiring or replacing employees very easy.

 Everything should run as smoothly as possible without your being physically present.
 From supply chain management to inventory to human resources.
 Take McDonalds as a business case example.
 Almost any teen can work there, after following short training.
 Working in your food truck should be as simple, clear and as documented as working at Mc Donalds (source).
 Make sure your processes are efficient and repeatable and do not have too many redundant tasks.
 If food should be cooked at a specific temperature for a specific amount of time, make sure that information is easily accessible to new employees.
 A well-trained, trusted manager can help make this part of the business passive for you once the processes are in place.